Top Things to Do in Kirkby Lonsdale:

-The book lounge is a new feature of the Kirkby Lonsdale high street.
-You can browse the shelves of this second hand bookshop, or order coffee and cake and bag a sofa in front of the fire.
+The book lounge is a staple of the Kirkby Lonsdale high street and a great place to go hen it’s windy and raining.
+You can sit in front of the fire, and read, with one of the best lattes in town.
+The Book Lounge sells both new and second hand books, and has lots of Harry Potter related products.
 “The idea is it’s a nice relaxed place to be and you can take your time and there’s no rush,” says the owner Valerie Laycock as she makes me a brew.
 The shop has some fun features; check out the counter made out of books, the huge clocks, made out of er…books, and the staircase.
 “Please enjoy looking at the staircase, but be aware it leads nowhere,” says the sign in case you get overexcited.

 11 Shop for local produce at the market

 On Thursdays the square in the centre of Kirkby becomes car free for the Charter Market.
-Regular street stalls feature hog roast, fruit, Italin wine, plants, socks, jewellery and handknitted crafts.
-There’s also a Country Market in Lunsedale Hall at the same time.
+Regular street food stalls feature int he mix ranging from hog roast, to sourdough toasties (look out for the cute tuk tuk.)
+Alberto Provino does a great sparking Italian Reisling and you can also buy plants, socks and jewellery.
+There’s also a Country Market in Lunesdale Hall in the morning.

 12 Take a selfie or catch a movie set